Permitting access to public funds (accessible)

 Does the applicant currently have somewhere to live?

-- are they street homeless?
+are they street homeless

-- have they recently been evicted with no increase in income since then?
+have they recently been evicted with no increase in income since then

-- are they relying on accommodation from a friend or charity?
+are they relying on accommodation from a friend or charity

-- are they staying in shared accommodation with a partner from whom they are separated?
+are they staying in shared accommodation with a partner from whom they are separated

 Is that accommodation adequate?

-- is there evidence of overcrowding, for example confirmation of overcrowding from a local authority, or would it be considered overcrowded based on the Shelter guidance?
+is there evidence of overcrowding, for example confirmation of overcrowding from a local authority, or would it be considered overcrowded based on the Shelter guidance

-- is there any evidence that it contravenes public health regulations, for example no clean water, lack of heating?
+is there any evidence that it contravenes public health regulations, for example no clean water, lack of heating

 Can the applicant afford their accommodation and essential living needs?

-- how much do they pay for rent, council tax, essential bills, and other essential living needs - combined, is this greater than their income?
+how much do they pay for rent, council tax, essential bills, and other essential living needs - combined, is this greater than their income

-- are their accommodation costs reasonable for where they live, or could they reasonably be expected to move somewhere less expensive?
+are their accommodation costs reasonable for where they live, or could they reasonably be expected to move somewhere less expensive

-- are they relying on support from family, friends, a charity or local authority?
+are they relying on support from family, friends, a charity or local authority

-- do they have savings or assets on which they can rely?
+do they have savings or assets on which they can rely

-- essential living needs also include the costs of maintaining interpersonal relationships and accessing a reasonable level of social, cultural and religious life - can these be met?
+essential living needs also include the costs of maintaining interpersonal relationships and accessing a reasonable level of social, cultural and religious life - can these be met

-A broad breakdown of these essential living needs and the weekly cost associated with them, and which may be used as a guide, can be found in the latest report on review of cash allowance paid to asylum seekers.
+A broad breakdown of these essential living needs and the weekly cost associated with them, and which may be used as a guide, can be found in the latest report on review of cash allowance paid to asylum seeker.

 If the answer to any of the questions in bold is no, you must grant access to public funds.